 “Sir.”
-Patrolman Juma landed his Coba on the cliff face beside Captain Tian.
+Patrolman Juma landed his Coba on the cliff face beside Captain Beryx.
 “This section has been searched.”

-Captain Tian shifted his weight to look at Juma.
+Captain Beryx shifted his weight to look at Juma.
 “And?”

 “Nothing, sir.
 Some gazelles here and there, but no sign of the Maaoteo.”

 The Captain took a deep breath and exhaled as he looked up at the sky.
 Another three hours and it will be sundown and it’s a long flight back to the Cloud City where it’s watering crops in central Arh’et.
 He unfolded his map and crossed off another section.
 One left before they reach the Forbidden Bridge and then they can call the southern coast of Arh’et searched.
 He studied the map for a moment, then glanced over at the four Coba dragonflies hovering nearby.